-Statement: Program P is stratifiable if and only if its dependency graph contain no cycle with a negative edge.

-Proof: \Rightarrow each virtual relation P has assigned the index of stratum, in which it is defined.
-Thus, (P,Q) is positive \Rightarrow index(P) \leq index(Q)

-(P,Q) is negative \Rightarrow index(P) < index(Q)

-- If there was a cycle with a negative edge, there would be a node X, where index(X) < index(X), which is contradiction. - We find strongly connected components in the dependency graph, then perform the graph's condensation, which is acyclic, and assign a topological ordering of components.
+- Statement: Program P is stratifiable if and only if its dependency graph contains no cycle with a negative edge. - Proof: $\Rightarrow$ each virtual relation P has assigned the index of stratum, in which it is defined.
+Thus, (P,Q) is positive $\Rightarrow$ index(P) $\leq$ index(Q) - (P,Q) is negative $\Rightarrow$ index(P) < index(Q) - If there was a cycle with a negative edge, there would be a node X, where index(X) < index(X), which is contradiction. - We find strongly connected components in the dependency graph, then perform the graph's condensation, which is acyclic, and assign a topological ordering of components.

-Each component defines one stratum, ordering of component defines their numbering.
+Each component defines one stratum, ordering of components defines their numbering.
 Since negative edges are at most between components, the rules associated to a component create a stratum.